-The Arts and Education Council – in partnership with the PNC Foundation – are challenging individuals and organizations to “Change the World, through the Arts, in St. Louis!”
-This stARTup Competition seeks to identify robust, innovative, fresh approaches to addressing challenge(s) or need(s) in the St. Louis region through the arts.
+The stARTup Competition, a partnership between the Arts and Education Council (A&E) and PNC Foundation, challenges individuals and organizations to “Change the World, through the Arts, in St. Louis!”
+One of only two of its kind in the country, this competition seeks to identify and foster robust, innovative, fresh approaches to addressing challenges or needs in the St. Louis region through the arts.

-- stARTup Competition winners will receive free office, performance, rehearsal and meeting space for one year in the Centene Center for the Arts (3547 Olive Street St. Louis, MO 63103).
+- stARTup Competition winners will receive free office, performance, rehearsal and meeting space for one year in the Centene Center for the Arts.

 - Cash support from a pool of $20,000.

 - stARTups will have an official address at the Centene Center, networking and collaboration opportunities, access to WiFi, mentoring, financial coaching, idea sharing and be part of the Grand Center Arts District.